Who is Responsible in a Drug Recall?

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jun 18, 2014 in Wrongful Death
+Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jun 18, 2014 in Personal Injury

 Late last month an Indian pharmaceutical company voluntarily recalled 10,200 bottles of allergy medicine.
 The cause?
 The blood pressure medicine atenolol was found to be mixed in.
 Though there does not currently appear to be anyone who has reported injuries from this medication mix-up, it is possible that someone taking the wrong medication could have a fatal reaction.
 Whether it is a potentially fatal combination of drugs or an allergic reaction to the blood pressure medicine, a medical mistake like this could have disastrous consequences.